leongjs98/gomo/README.md

 # gomo

-A customisable terminal pomodoro app with defaults for the minimalists.
+A minimalistic terminal pomodoro app written with Golang.

 Developed and tested on Linux Mint using Go 1.21.2